hindu-comm/mail_stream_advaita-l/2017/02/advaitin_Jnaani_enjo/313__kuntimaddi_sadananda.md

 >
 > What happens to the sum total of all sufferings?
-> ​​
+>
 >

-​​So too, all the sufferings, whether relating to his body or bodies of all living beings, do not keep the jnAni away from enjoying svarUpAnanda as pratibimbAnda, as he just a sAkShi of both bhogya sukha as well as duHkha, completely asanghaH.
+So too, all the sufferings, whether relating to his body or bodies of all living beings, do not keep the jnAni away from enjoying svarUpAnanda as pratibimbAnda, as he just a sAkShi of both bhogya sukha as well as duHkha, completely asanghaH.